ntakafumi/aime/docs/why_aime.md

 ## 17.2 AIME is not a causal method by itself

-The entries of \(A^\dagger\) describe inverse associations between model outputs and input features.
+The entries of $A^\dagger$ describe inverse associations between model outputs and input features.

 They do not automatically imply causal effects.